matter-labs/zksync-era/docs/specs/zkVM/high_level/7_batches_L2_blocks.md

 - Gas limit (currently set to `MAX_L2_TX_GAS_LIMIT` = 80M).
 - Published data limit (as each L1 batch must publish information about the changed slots to L1, so all the changes must fit within the L1 transaction limit, currently set to `MAX_PUBDATA_PER_L1_BATCH`= 120k).
-- zkEVM Geometry limits - For certain operations like merklelization, there is a maximum number of circuits that can be included in a single L1 batch.
+- zkVM Geometry limits - For certain operations like merklelization, there is a maximum number of circuits that can be included in a single L1 batch.
 If this limit is exceeded, we wouldn't be able to generate the proof.

 We also have a `TimeoutCriterion` - but it is not enabled.